ornea/dl3000-gui/README.md

 11. Added logo
 12. Auto set channel limits based on the model
 13. Zero plot at start for better auto ranging

+Note: Screenshot.png is a snapshot of a discharge test conducted on a 4 year old 7Ah Lead acid battery.